brisalchert/ai-text-classification/README.md

 Between each epoch of training, the model is tested on a separate validation dataset (the split for which is 80:20).
 The accuracy, loss, precision, and recall of the model are recorded during validation.
 Precision quantifies how well the model avoids false positives (where human-written essays are classified as AI-generated), whereas recall quantifies how well the model avoids false negatives (where AI-generated essays are classified as human-written).
 We also calculate the F1 score for validation, which balances precision and recall scores.

+### Cross-Validation

+In order to guage whether the model is overfitting or not, it can be useful to compare the model's training metrics to cross-validation metrics.
+Cross-validation divides the training data into several "folds" and gives each fold a chance to be the validation data.
+This means that for five folds, the model will be fit five times.
+Taking the average score for these folds and comparing it to the score obtained from a standard single fit can reveal information about the performance of the model.
+If the cross-validation score is higher than the single fit score, the model may suffer from high variance (overfitting).
+On the other hand, if the scores are similar but poor, the model may suffer from high bias (underfitting).

 ### Plotting

 Once training is complete, plots for training/validation loss and accuracy as well as validation precision, recall, and F1 score are constructed.
 These plots help with analyzing the performance of the model and can provide insight about how to tune model parameters for better performance.